Thurmond station

 Thurmond station is a train station in Thurmond, West Virginia, United States, that is served by Amtrak, the national railroad passenger system.
-The Cardinal, which runs three times each week between Chicago, Illinois and New York City, New York, passes by the station three times each week in both directions.
+The Cardinal, which runs three times each week between Chicago, Illinois and Washington, DC, passes by the station three times each week in both directions.
 The station is on CSX Transportation's New River Line and is located on the east bank of the New River.

-Traffic
+Ridership

 It is one of Amtrak's least-busy stations, it was the second least-busy for fiscal year 2006, after Greenfield Village, Michigan, which was less traveled because it had been discontinued from the Amtrak regular schedule in April 2006 (being open only to groups after that point).
 Of the 509 stations served by Amtrak in fiscal year 2012, Thurmond was again the second least-used station, just ahead of Sanderson, Texas.
+In fiscal year 2023, however, Thurmond was the fourth least-used station.

+In 2022, the Amtrak station in Thurmond, WV saw 399 passengers served, compared to 285 in 2018.
+In 2023, 466 passengers were served at the Thurmond station.

+As of 2024, due to the low annual ridership in Thurmond, the station is unstaffed, there is no waiting room, and no in-person ticket booth or kiosk.

 History

 The long, narrow two-story slate-roofed wooden structure, built in 1905 by the Chesapeake and Ohio Railway, also houses a railroad museum and a visitor center for the New River Gorge National River.
 The depot features a projecting bay that served as a signal tower.
 The interior originally possessed three waiting rooms: one for white men, one for white women, and one for African Americans.
 The building was renovated in 1995.
 It is a contributing structure in the Thurmond Historic District.
+In 2023, a new small accessible platform was constructed to accommodate passengers with reduced mobility.